jamespericles/Homework-03/To-do.md

   If possible, prompt user that that has been accomplished Add radio button to allow user to select whether or not the password is automatically copied to clipboard or not
 - Must be responsive
+- Make password length slider span the length of the card-body